HithaHarish/Portfolio/README.md

 - **Three.js** — 3D rendering in the browser
 - **Animations** — typewriter effect, fluid cursor, iframes for websites

-while deploying, I have made in serverless using netlify functions.
+while deploying, I have made it serverless using netlify functions.